gs6529707/Random-Number-Generation-Analysis/README.md

 **#Instructions for Use**<br>
 To run the code locally or in your preferred environment, follow these steps:

-1.Download the Untitled2.ipynb file.
+1.Download the Untitled2.ipynb file.<br>
-2.Open the file using a Jupyter Notebook environment or any compatible platform.
+2.Open the file using a Jupyter Notebook environment or any compatible platform.<br>
-3.Execute the code cells sequentially to generate random alphanumeric strings and visualize the distribution of bases.
+3.Execute the code cells sequentially to generate random alphanumeric strings and visualize the distribution of bases.<br>

 **-Feel free to experiment with the code and modify parameters to explore different scenarios.-**<br>

 **Dependencies**<br>
-!.Python 3.x
+1.Python 3.x<br>
-2.Matplotlib
+2.Matplotlib<br>